wesselgrift/sveltekit-spa/README.md

 1. Go to **Authentication -> Providers** and enable **Email**.
 2. In **Authentication -> URL Configuration**, set the site URL and allow redirect URLs for both development and production.
 3. This app builds redirect links from `window.location.origin`, so both local and production origins must be allowlisted.
+4. For production email deliverability, configure **Authentication -> Email (SMTP)** with your provider of choice (for example Resend, Postmark, SendGrid, etc.).
+This app calls Supabase Auth endpoints only, so provider credentials stay inside Supabase.

 Recommended configuration: